makeevolution/notes/k8s/kubernetes.md

 course: https://app.pluralsight.com/library/courses/kubernetes-installation-configuration-fundamentals/table-of-contents
 ---------------------------------
-### Debugging issues
+# Debugging issues
+### From experience
-- How to get into a `crashloopbackoff` container: in the container yaml, set this: `command: ["sh", "-c", "while true; do echo hello; sleep 86400; done"]` and thus you can investigate the container's contents (e.g. whoami, ls -la, pwd, etc.) easily!!!
+- How to get into a `crashloopbackoff` container: in the container yaml, set this: `command: ["sh", "-c", "while true; do echo hello; sleep 86400; done"]` to override the image's entrypoint, and thus you can investigate the container's contents (e.g. whoami, ls -la, pwd, etc.) easily!!!, and also run the supposed command one by one.
 - How to copy file or folder from pod container to host: `kubectl cp -c yourbackendcontainernameinthepod <your-namespace>/<your-backend-pod-name-get-it-from-kubectl-get-pods>:mydesireddatabase.sqlite mydesireddatabase.sqlite`; you may get warning but ignore it, file/folder is copied
 - If you wanna talk, from outside your cluster (e.g. VDI terminal when you were at AMLS) to a pod whose port is exposed to a service with name aldo-elasticsearch in your namespace: `kubectl port-forward --namespace aldo-elasticsearch svc/aldo-elasticsearch 9200:9200`
 ------------------------------------------------------------